lincot/dotfiles/chromium_configuration.md

 ## chrome://settings/fonts

-- set the standard, serif and sans-serif to Fira Sans, fixed-width to Fira Code
+set the standard, serif and sans-serif to Fira Sans, fixed-width to Fira Code

 ## chrome://settings/search

-- Search engine used in the address bar/🦆 DuckDuckGo
+Search engine used in the address bar/🦆 DuckDuckGo

 ## chrome://settings/onStartup

-- ✅ Continue where you left off
+✅ Continue where you left off

 ## chrome://settings/languages

-- ❎ Use Google Translate
+❎ Use Google Translate

+## chrome://settings/downloads

+✅ Ask where to save each file before downloading

 ## add extensions